 In August, the Dean's office determines the students eligible for consideration based on academic achievements and adherence to standards of ethical and professional behavior.
 Deferment of graduation that has approval by the Dean’s Office and where the student continues to meet the school’s standards of ethical and professional behavior does not impact election eligibility.
 The assignment of a student’s graduating class is determined by the Dean’s office.
 Each student is evaluated by the selection committee once during medical school.
 The number of students selected for induction each year is determined by the guidelines set out by the honor society and is based on the total class size.

 Once the Dean’s office has determined the students eligible for consideration, the students are informed by email.
 If the student consents to participate, an on-line submission form created by the GW’s Web Services is completed by the student.
-Scholastic achievement during medical school is not the sole basis for selection.
+Scholastic achievement during medical school is not the sole basis for selection for induction into the society.
 A holistic approach is applied.
 Items including but not limited to commitment to leadership, fairness in dealing with colleagues, demonstrated professionalism and service to both the school and community are taken into consideration.
 GW Alpha Chapter members on the faculty volunteer to participate in the selection committee; previously-elected medical students may participate in the reviews of de-identified information.
 Each student under consideration is presented at the selection meeting without reference to name or other personal identifiers.

 All students under consideration are informed by email of the results of the selection process by the faculty AΩA officers, after the committee meets.
 Typically the selection committee elects the maximum total allowed by class size in the Fall.
 Once that occurs, the election process is complete for that academic year.
 For the majority of students, the confirmation occurs prior to the ERAS deadlines.
 On occasion the committee may reserve one or more spots from the maximum allowed by class size and reconsider election for one or more students prior to graduation from among the pool of students initially considered in the Fall, but not selected.
 Whether or not the committee has selected the maximum allowance for the year is shared with all students who had been under consideration, once the Fall reviews are complete.